oskarihakamies/IDS-project/How-To_Install_arm64.md

 ### After this

+Configuring inside Debian it is exactly the same as in main insturctions.

 You can go back to main https://github.com/oskarihakamies/IDS-project/blob/main/How-To-Install.md and start with you debian.